Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 - Restore metadata for all packages when syncing mods to a new PC.
 - Mod Search UIs/Engines

+!!! question "Why is there a `by-hash` API?"

+    [Package References][package-reference-ids] use hashes in this format.
+This allows loadouts to stay small.

 ### Get Package Configuration